Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design

 \section{Introduction}

 \lettrine{A}{s} we pursue sustainable presence in space, a framework to optimize large-scale, long-term space missions efficiently is imperative.
-A number of studies on space logistics that incorporates the transportation network in large-scale space mission design have been developed, including SpaceNet \cite{Shull2007MS}, the interplanetary logistics model \cite{taylor2007logistics}, and the extensive literature on space logistics optimization frameworks based on the generalized multicommodity network flow \cite{ishimatsu2016gmcnf, ho2014time-expanded, ho2016FlexiblePath}.
+A number of studies on space logistics that incorporate the transportation network in large-scale space mission design have been developed, including SpaceNet \cite{Shull2007MS}, the interplanetary logistics model \cite{taylor2007logistics}, and the extensive literature on space logistics optimization frameworks based on the generalized multicommodity network flow \cite{ishimatsu2016gmcnf, ho2014time-expanded, ho2016FlexiblePath}.
 Utilizing the linear nature of such space logistics or transportation network optimization problems, researchers have developed frameworks that can efficiently optimize the mission design as Mixed-Integer Linear Programming (MILP) problems \cite{chen2018MILP, chen2018regular, chen2019isruMars, takubo2021HRL}.
-However, due to the nonlinear nature of spacecraft design, a naive integration of spacecraft design into space mission/campaign planning (a transportation scheduling or resource distribution) would result in a large-scale Mixed-Integer Nonlinear Programming (MINLP) problem, which is oftentimes computationally prohibitive.
+However, due to the nonlinear nature of spacecraft design, a naive integration of spacecraft design into space mission/campaign planning (a transportation scheduling or resource distribution) would result in a large-scale Mixed-Integer Nonlinear Programming (MINLP) problem.
+Even though this integration has been shown to exhibit substantial solution improvement compared to optimizing them individually \cite{taylor2007phd}, solving the MINLP is oftentimes computationally prohibitive.
 Since the concurrent optimization of space mission planning and spacecraft design is highly desired in practice, each community took different approaches to bridge these two domains.